Ed Sheeran launches Tingly Ted’s hot sauce

 Ed Sheeran has launched a hot sauce range called Tingly Ted’s after making known his love of Heinz Tomato Ketchup.

-The brand, named after Sheeran’s childhood nickname, comes in two varieties – Tingly and Extra Tingly, and is described as the perfect condiment for fries, nuggets, falafels, fried chicken or “any meal at all”.
+The brand, named after Sheeran’s childhood nickname, comes in two varieties – Tingly and Xtra Tingly – and is described as the perfect condiment for fries, nuggets, falafels, fried chicken or “any meal at all”.

 It will be go on sale worldwide later this year, with the price and UK stockists to be revealed at a later date.